 And after our shopping hour it was almost time to go to the bus again.
 We ended up at the Starbucks, which is located at the square close to Tivoli (where you can also find the Hard Rock Café) and had ourselves a cup of coffee.
 I’m a huge fan of the Matcha Green Tea Latte, so I took that one.

-This was our day in the beautiful Copenhagen.
+This was our day in the beautiful city of Copenhagen.
 I would definitely go back in summer some time to visit even more beautiful places the city has to offer!
 I’ve heard many things about places to visit just outside Copenhagen, so I think I can easily spend a week in the city.
 However, in my opinion we’ve spend the day very well during our time.

 Have you ever been to Copenhagen?
 What is definitely worth a visit in the city?
 Or do you have any other tips?
 Please let me know in the comment section below!